 - 1. Complete a minimum of 36 to 42 graduate semester hours or the minimum specified in the student's degree program; - 2.
 Successfully complete all courses in the core curriculum and applicable concentration; - 3.
 Attain a minimum cumulative grade point average of 3.00 with no more than two grades of C in required coursework; - 4.
-Pass the Florida Educational Leadership Examination for the M.Ed. in Educational Leadership program; - Pass the appropriate State of Florida ESOL requirements and Certification Test(s) (Professional Education Exam, General Knowledge Exam, and/or Subject Area Exam for ESE, Reading, or MAT); - 6.
+Pass the Florida Educational Leadership Examination for the M.Ed. in Educational Leadership program; - 5.
+Pass the appropriate State of Florida ESOL requirements and Certification Test(s) (Professional Education Exam, General Knowledge Exam, and/or Subject Area Exam for ESE, Reading, or MAT); - 6.
 Fulfill the residency requirement of 30-33 graduate semester hours as outlined in the student's degree program; - 7.
 Demonstrate competence in reading, writing, oral communication, and computational skills; - 8.
 Satisfy all financial obligations to the University; and - 9.
 Apply for graduation to the office of Graduate Studies in Education.

 - 1. Complete 62 graduate semester hours as prescribed by the program of study for the two-year and three-year programs and 32 graduate semester hours for the advanced standing program; - 2.
 Successfully complete all courses in the required curriculum; - 3.
 Maintain a minimum cumulative grade point average of 3.0 each semester of the program; - 4.
 Exhibit clear thinking and competence in written and oral expression; - 5.
-Exhibit evidence of emotional maturity, concern for people, and capacity for selfawareness and personal growth;
+Exhibit evidence of emotional maturity, concern for people, and capacity for self-awareness and personal growth;

-- 6. Follow acceptable standards of professional conduct according to the NASW code of ethics, effective integration of practice skills necessary for professional social work practice, and satisfactory academic standing; - 7.
-Satisfy all financial obligations to the University; - 8.
+- 7. Satisfy all financial obligations to the University; - 8.
 Apply for graduation to the MSW Graduate Office.

 - 1. Complete a minimum of 36 graduate semester hours; - 2.
 Successfully complete all courses in the theology core curriculum and four electives; - 3.
 Attain a minimum cumulative grade point average of 3.00 with no more than two grades of C in required coursework; - 4.
 Demonstrate competence in reading, writing, oral communication, and computational skills; - 5.
 Fulfill the residency requirement of 30 graduate semester hours; - 6.
 Satisfy all financial obligations to the University; and - 7.
-Apply for graduation in the Office of Graduate Theology.
+Apply for graduation in the office of Graduate Theology.